desaim02/testrep/README.md

 This is classwork for APPM 4600 for Mitali Desai.
+It is broken up into labs and HW.